 All tuition and fees are due the Friday before each semester start.
-Bills are available on-line through myinfo.lemoyne.edu
+Bills are available on-line through phinfo.lemoyne.edu

-Students who do not pay their tuition on or before the due date are not officially registered at the College and are not permitted to attend class until they pay their tuition.
-Moreover, they are subject to a late-payment fee and/or interest as outlined under the Incidental Fees, Deposits and Miscellaneous Charges section and the payment of interest on the outstanding balance at an annual rate of twelve percent (12%).
+Students who do not pay their tuition prior to semester start are not officially registered at the College and are not permitted to attend class until they pay their tuition.
+Moreover, they are subject to a late-registration fee and/or interest as outlined under the Incidental Fees, Deposits and Miscellaneous Charges section and the payment of interest on the outstanding balance at an annual rate of twelve percent (12%).
 This includes students who add courses to become full time status after the start of the semester.
 Students whose checks are returned by the bank will also be subject to a late-payment fee as well as a returned check fee.

 Accounts date from the opening day of the semester.
 Students permitted to enter later than this date are charged for the full semester.

 Inquiries regarding financial matters or problems should be directed to the Bursar's Office.
 Students should pay their semester fees and obtain refunds from this office.

 The College offers Cashnet a monthly payment plan for people who want an alternative to paying at the beginning of each semester.
 Brochures are available in the Bursar’s and Financial Aid offices.